CardinalKit/cardinalkit-docs/src/1-cardinalkit-app/2-setup.md

 <br />
 <br />

-Finally, set the deploy location to be "us-east1" (or any location close to your study) and click "done".
+Finally, set the deploy location to "us-central" or any location close to your study and click "Enable".

 <br />